 The College currently has an overall Grade 2 "Good" Ofsted rating (dated September 2018) was awarded TEF Gold status by OfS (2017) for Higher Education provision, and continues to deliver strong, consistent learner outcomes, across study programme, adult and HE delivery.
-However, in May 2021 a focussed Ofsted inspection of initial Teacher Education provision (37 students) awarded the College a Grade 3 (Requires Improvement) in that area.
-In addition, apprenticeship achievement declined during 2021 and
+However, during the year a focussed Ofsted inspection of initial Teacher Education provision (58 students) awarded the College a second Grade 3 (Requires Improvement) in that area.